superduper-io/superduper/docs/content/execute_api/inserting_data.md

 # Data inserts

-SuperDuperDB allows developers to insert data from a variety of sources, encoding and decoding objects, such as images and videos, not usually handled explicitly by the `db.databackend`.
+superduper allows developers to insert data from a variety of sources, encoding and decoding objects, such as images and videos, not usually handled explicitly by the `db.databackend`.